pickleisgood/pickleisgood/README.md

 - 🌱 Always learning and growing
 - 👯 Open to collaboration
 - 💬 Happy to discuss ideas
-- ⚡ Let's create something great together
+- ⚡ Let's create something great together!

 ## 📫 Get in Touch

 I'd love to connect!
 Feel free to reach out for collaboration or just to chat.
 Connect: [LinkedIn](https://www.linkedin.com/in/andre-xue-146a67382/)
 ---

 <div align="center">
   <em>Thanks for stopping by!</em>